Determine the currently protected area

 Transform layers

 The next step in the suitability modeling workflow is to transform the rasters.
-The first raster you’ll transform is the distance to water raster.
-This is a continuous raster, and you will transform it to use 10 categories of distance to water.
+The first raster you'll transform is the distance to water raster.
+This raster is a continuous raster.
+You'll transform it to use 10 categories of distance to water.

-In the Transformation pane, the distribution of the data in the raster is shown as a histogram.
+The Transformation Pane view appears and shows the Distance_to_Water_Kenya layer.
+In this view, the distribution of the data in the raster is shown as a histogram.

-The Transformation pane also shows the field being shown and the range of values for each class.
+The view also shows the field being shown and the range of values for each class.

 - Click Continuous Functions.